survivejs/webpack-book/manuscript/developing_with_webpack/04_linting.md

 W> Note that *eslint-loader* will use a globally installed version of ESLint unless you have one included with the project itself.
 Make sure you have ESLint as a development dependency to avoid strange behavior.

 The loader needs some wiring to work.
 We'll discuss loaders in greater detail at the *Understanding Loaders* part, but the basic idea is simple.
 A loader is connected to webpack through a rule that contains preconditions related to it and a reference to the loader itself.

-In this case we'll ensure that ESLint gets executed before anything else using a separate setting as that's a good practice.
+In this case we'll ensure that ESLint gets executed before anything else using a field known as `enforce`.
+It allows us to guarantee that linting happens before any other processing.
+The idea is discussed in greater detail at the *Loader Definitions* chapter.

-Adjust the configuration as follows:
+To add linting to the project, adjust the configuration as follows:

 **webpack.config.js**